Why Autism Dads Matter…The Power of Father-Child Relationships

 They Are A Role Model

 Fathers play a crucial role in modeling resilience and strength, demonstrating to their children how to overcome challenges.
 Learning how to handle their big emotions and frustrations is a huge skill our autistic kids need to practice!
-The more people they see navigating challenging situations, the more ways our children discover how they too can cope with life’s ups and downs.
+The more people they see navigating challenging situations, the more ways our children discover how they, too, can cope with life’s ups and downs.

 Encouraging Independence